 Managing the Symptoms of Multiple Sclerosis

-What is Multiple Sclerosis?
+What Is Multiple Sclerosis?

 There are several different types of multiple sclerosis, ranging from clinically isolated syndrome (CIS) — an early precursor to full MS — to primary progressive MS, the disease’s final stage that’s characterized by worsening neurological function and symptoms that occur without relapses or breaks.
-Many people live with CIS and the middle stage of MS, known as relapsing-remitting MS and secondary progressive MS, for years before their disability begins to affect their life.
+Many people live with CIS and the middle stage of MS, known as relapsing-remitting MS and secondary progressive MS, for years before their disability begins to affect their lives.

 It’s important to remember that MS is not fatal.
 The life expectancy for someone diagnosed with MS is just five to 10 years shorter than the average person.
 There are many treatment options including medications that can lessen the severity of the attacks and help you recover faster between episodes.